-The MCRC provides the infrastructure and resources necessary to facilitate high-quality cancer research.
-Much of this is found either on the main University campus, which is located next to Central Manchester Hospitals, or in Withington on the site of The Christie.
+The MCRC and its partner organisations provide the infrastructure and resources necessary to facilitate high-quality cancer research.
+Much of this is found either on the main University campus, the central site of Manchester University NHS Foundation Trust, in Withington on the site of The Christie, or at Alderley Park in Cheshire.

 3.0 T MRI